 What If a Transfer Box Fails?

 If your 4x4 transfer box goes bad, prepare yourself for a load of problems.
-When there are issues with the transfer case, the shifting from automatic to manual might be difficult, and problems will definitely occur when you are shifting from two-wheel to four-wheel or the other way round.
+When there are issues with the transfer case, the shifting from automatic to manual might be difficult, and problems will definitely occur when you are shifting from two-wheel to four-wheel or the other way around.

 This occurrence leads to transfer box failure and must be dealt with before it’s too late.
 If your transfer box has failed upon diagnosis, you will need a good working case to keep your 4x4 afloat and running.